FEBRUARY REVOLUTION

 chairman of the Federal Reserve is often considered to be the most powerful person in the

 world after the U.S. President.
-The current chairman is Ben
+The chairman during the Great

 The “Fed” (as it is often called for short)